AregGevorgyan/AregGevorgyan.github.io/_pages/about.md

 # Education

 University of Maryland, College Park, B.S.
 Computer Science, B.S.
+Mathematics

-Mathematics August 2024 to expected May 2028
+- August 2024 to expected May 2028

-Relevant Coursework: Computer Systems, Probability Theory, Mathematical Statistics, Intro to Advanced Calculus.
+*Relevant Coursework*: Computer Systems, Probability Theory, Mathematical Statistics, Intro to Advanced Calculus.

 I am currently a junior by credits and in the University Honors program where I explore how my studies play a role in a border context, such as societal impacts of artificial intelligence.

 My involvements on campus include:

-Machine learning research project in the works for training efficient text embedding models Member of the competitive programing club where I apply algorithmic problem solving to implement maximally efficient C++ code to solve a problem
+- Machine learning research project in the works for training efficient text embedding models

+- Member of the competitive programing club where I apply algorithmic problem solving to implement maximally efficient C++ code to solve a problem

-Member of the Apex fund, a student run quantitative fund, where I am developing an open source financial model backtesting framework called Hindsight, found below
+- Member of the Apex fund, a student run quantitative fund, where I am developing an open source financial model backtesting framework called Hindsight, found below

 # Experience